Audio/MIDI multitrack recording software

 Note: the onscreen keyboard's timing may not be as accurate as you'd expect from a real MIDI keyboard.

-Note for users of macOS 10.13 and older: the keyboard shortcuts don't appear until the corresponding key on the computer keyboard has been pressed while MultitrackStudio is running.
-You typically need to press 1..9, A..Z and a couple of keys on the right hand side.
+Note for users of macOS 10.13 and older: the keyboard shortcuts won't appear until you've pressed the corresponding key on the computer keyboard while MultitrackStudio is running.
+You typically need to press 1..9, A..Z, and a couple of keys on the right hand side.

 Using the MIDI keyboard with touchscreens